howardbdev/js-frontend-rails-backend-with-basic-auth-online-web-ft-120919/README.md

 end
 ```
 9. Add controller actions and routes (maybe a `SessionsController`?), as well as any helper methods you want to use (`current_user`, `logged_in?`, etc.) -- these will work the way they have before, except they will always end with a `render json: something_or_another`
+10. We will also want to add a route that simply checks if a user is logged in, and if so, returns whatever info the front end needs for a logged in user.
+If not, the response should indicate no one is logged in.
-10. On the JS side, we need only add one thing:  with every AJAX call, we add `credentials: "include"`.
+11. On the JS side, this is the 'biggie':  with every AJAX call, we add `credentials: "include"`.
 For example:
 ```javascript
 fetch('http://localhost:3000/api/v1/login', {
   credential: "include",